dehne/BendulumClockShield/README.md

 Arduino Uno that drives a bendulum clock and the rest of the bendulum clock.
 The other is the EscapementShield.
 This one is more complex in that it implements a battery backup.
 If the power fails, the clock keeps going!

+The Rev H version adds a header for the Sparkfun TMP-102 temperature sensor (for temperature compensated operation) and removes the potentiometers for the clock and coil as experiments have shown it is possible to get the needed control in software.